MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/use-windows-app-sdk-in-existing-project.md

 - Visual Studio 2019 or Visual Studio 2022 with the required workloads and components for Windows app development.
 For more information, see [Install Visual Studio](set-up-your-development-environment.md#2-install-visual-studio).

 ## Instructions

+> [!WARNING]
+> Versions 1.0 Preview 1 and 2 of the Windows App SDK contain a critical bug that corrupts your system’s PATH variable.
+We are fixing this in the upcoming 1.0 Preview 3 release.
+If you’ve already installed one of these previews, see this GitHub thread for [how to resolve the issue](https://github.com/microsoft/WindowsAppSDK/issues/1599).
+Until Preview 3 is available, we recommend using version [1.0 Experimental](set-up-your-development-environment.md?tabs=experimental#4-install-the-windows-app-sdk-extension-for-visual-studio) or being aware of this issue and how it might impact your work.

 1. Open an existing project in Visual Studio.